logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 ### Handling Events

 `useField()` composition function is not concerned with any events, it only validates whenever the `value` ref changes.
-However it gives you everything you need to setup your own validation experience.
+However, it gives you everything you need to set up your own validation experience.

 The `useField` function exposes some handler functions, each handles a specific aspect of the validation experience: